madebykind/madebykind-v3/content/work/artswork.md

   - work/bookmark

 # Content
-heading: Empowering young people using creativity for change
+heading: Empowering young people to use creativity for change
+preheading: Brand development and website delivery for a youth creative charity.
 intro: >
   Artswork is a charity that empowers young people through creativity, so they can build a better future – for themselves and others.
 They believe that if young people dream of changing their lives, or other people’s lives, for the better, they shouldn’t be restricted by their backgrounds or circumstances.
 why: